 - Increasing the price of tobacco is the most effective way to reduce tobacco use

-- Tax all other tobacco and nicotine addictive products at a parallel level
+- Tax all other tobacco products at a parallel level.
+Tax e-cigarettes and all

 - Iowans deserve an effective comprehensive tobacco prevention program